jcolag/entropy-arbitrage/2025-01-23-chain-command-1.md

  > **WORF**: Shuttle-craft Feynman to Enterprise.
 We have cleared the shuttle-bay.

-Despite the fact that they find multiple wrong ways to pronounce the name, the shuttle presumably references physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman), who had recently died and probably hit the peak of his popularity at around that time, with popular-among-techie books presenting him as fun[^1].
+Despite the fact that they find multiple wrong ways to pronounce the name, the shuttle presumably references physicist {% wiki Richard_Feynman|Richard Feynman|en %}, who had recently died and probably hit the peak of his popularity at around that time, with popular-among-techie books presenting him as fun[^1].

 [^1]:  Full disclosure, I read those books at around this time and found the anecdotes of him trying to one-up everybody completely insufferable, and I still judge people pretty harshly when they try to quote or emulate him.
 And it'd probably surprise you (or maybe it wouldn't) how many scientists and engineers own bongos because Feynman played bongos.
 And speaking of insufferable, Christopher Nolan's **Oppenheimer** casts Jack Quaid from **Lower Decks** as Feynman.